-Without traffic the drive from Estes Park to the Bear Lake Parking lot should take you between 30 and 45 minutes.
+Without traffic the drive from Estes Park to the Bear Lake Trailhead should take you between 30 and 45 minutes.

-Most of the drive time occurs after entering Rocky Mountain which means you'll be able to take in the parks beautiful scenery along the way.
+Most of the drive time occurs after entering Rocky Mountain National Park which means you'll be able to take in the beautiful scenery along the way.

-If you're entering Rocky Mountain from the west, near Grand Lake, you'll have to drive across the entirety of Trail Ridge Road to reach Bear Lake which can take upwards of two hours.
+If you're entering Rocky Mountain National Park from the west near Grand Lake you'll have to drive across the entirety of Trail Ridge Road to reach Bear Lake.
+This journey can take around two hours to complete.

-Considering many of the parks best hikes and sights are located along the Bear Lake road corridor, it's no surprise that most people suggest staying in Estes Park over Grand Lake.
+Considering many of RMNP's best hikes and sights are located along the Bear Lake road corridor, it's no surprise that most people suggest staying in Estes Park over Grand Lake.

-While Bear Lake's elevation sits at about 9,450 feet or 2,880 meters, this shouldn't be an issue for visitors considering it doesn't have any uphill portions and the short duration.
+While Bear Lake's elevation sits at about 9,450 feet (2,880 meters) this shouldn't be an issue for visitors considering it lacks uphill sections and is short in duration.

-Not surprisingly since the stroll to Bear Lake is so easy and short you won't need to pack anything special.
+Not surprisingly, since the stroll to Bear Lake is so easy and short you won't need to pack anything special for this hike.

 If you plan to continue on from Bear Lake towards Nymph, Dream or Emerald Lake (which I HIGHLY recommend) you'll need to prepare a bit differently.
-The Bear Lake trailhead also serves as the starting point for these areas.
+The Bear Lake Trailhead also doubles as the starting point for these areas.

 When I visited in late July we had a 9am timed entry slot which included Bear Lake Corridor access.

-We entered the park around 9:30am and reached the Bear Lake parking lot around 10am.
-At this time rangers were directing traffic at the lot entrance.
+We entered the park around 9:30am and reached the Bear Lake Trailhead around 10am.
+At this time rangers were directing traffic at the parking lot entrance.
 Most cars were being turned away and told to park at an overflow lot (with shuttle access) down the road.

 Some way, some how, we were the last car they allowed to park here before the main parking lot was temporarily blocked off again.
 Sometimes it's just about being lucky!

-Unless you're arriving very early you should probably just plan on parking at the overflow lot and taking the shuttle service to the Bear Lake trailhead.
-Shuttles are plentiful so you shouldn't need to wait long for one.
+Unless you're arriving very early you should probably just plan on parking at the overflow lot and taking the shuttle bus service to the Bear Lake Trailhead.
+Shuttle buses are plentiful so you shouldn't need to wait long for one.

 We also had some luck getting signal near the end of Tundra Communities Trail just down the road from the Alpine Visitor Center.